alejoalvarez/java/Java 11/StringNewMethods.md

+# String new methods

-# Java 11 added new methods to the String class for better string handling.
+Java 11 added new methods to the String class for better string handling.
 These methods are:

 - isBlank()
 - lines()